Stimulus Package Update: Are Politicians Finally Ready To Make A Deal?

 By Norm Elrod

-(CBS Detroit) — The coronavirus surge continues to have a negative effect on the economy.
+(CBS Detroit) — The coronavirus surge continues to negatively affect the economy.
 And politicians finally seem to be feeling the pressure.
 Centrist Democrats and Republicans proposed a $908 billion coronavirus relief package early this week.
 The plan, meant to jumpstart talks on a stimulus package, would help state and local governments, small businesses and individuals as the pandemic rages across the economy suffers.

 Since the announcement, both parties have expressed some willingness to compromise.
 House speaker Nancy Pelosi and Senate Minority Leader Chuck Schumer have said they believe the bipartisan proposal should be the jumping-off point for further negotiations.
 Some Republican senators have also voiced support, along with the rank-and-file from both parties.
 Senate Majority Leader Republican Mitch McConnell has yet to budge from his original $500 billion relief plan, which failed in the Senate in October.
 But he did comment on the Senate floor that “compromise is within reach.
 We know where we agree.
 We can do this.”